Azure/azure-powershell/src/ResourceManager/DataLakeStore/Commands.DataLakeStore/help/Export-AzureRmDataLakeStoreChildItemProperties.md

 PS C:\> $newFullAcl = $fullAcl.Split("{|}");
 PS C:\> Set-AzureRmDataLakeStoreItemAcl -Account rdutta1 -Path /a -Acl $newFullAcl -Recurse -Debug

-PS C:\> Export-AzureRmDataLakeStoreChildItemProperties -Account ContosoADL -Path /a -OutputPath "C:\Users\contoso\Desktop\DumpFile.txt" -GetAcl -HideConsistentAcls -IncludeFiles
+PS C:\> Export-AzureRmDataLakeStoreChildItemProperties -Account ContosoADL -Path /a -OutputPath "C:\Users\contoso\Desktop\DumpFile.txt" -GetAcl -HideConsistentAcl -IncludeFile
 ```

 Get the ACL usage for all subdirectories and files under /a.
-IncludeFiles ensures the usage is reported for files also.
+IncludeFile ensures the usage is reported for files also.
 HideconsistentAcl in this case will show the Acl of /a, not it's children since all of the children has same acl as /a.
 This flag skips the acl ouput of subtree if all it's acls are same as the root.

 ## PARAMETERS